Life

 Term Life

-Like renting a home, term life provides temporary coverage in case of premature death, allowing you to purchase a high level of coverage for much less than permanent life plans.
-Some plans come with conversion and living benefit options.
+Like renting a home, term life provides temporary coverage in case of premature death, allowing you to purchase a high level of coverage.
+Up to $10M plans; some offer conversion and living benefits.
+If you’ve had a doctor visit and labs in the past 12–18 months, you may qualify without a medical exam (carrier rules vary).

 Whole Life